CharlotteAnning/Python/README.md

 # Python
-This is the repository showcasing some of my work with python :)
+This is the repository showcasing some of my work with python! :)

 All functions can be found in the scripts directory above so feel free to have a go!